-Beklemishev Anatoly Borisovich (he was born in 1946)
+BEKLEMISHEV ANATOLIY BORISOVICH (he was born in 1946)

 Doctor of Biological Sciences, Professor

-In 2004, A.B.
-Beklemishev defended his doctoral thesis on “the Use of molecular biology and genetic engineering methods for the design of vaccines and diagnostic drugs” in the field of “Biochemistry” and “Molecular biology”, and in 2010 he was awarded the title of Professor in the specialty “Molecular biology”.
-Currently, A.B.
-Beklemishev heads the laboratory of genetic engineering at the research Institute of biochemistry Siberian branch of the Russian Academy of medical Sciences (SB RAMS) (Novosibirsk).
-A.B.
-Beklemishev is the author of more than 230 scientific works, including one monograph and 13 inventions.
-Under his leadership, 8 PhD theses were completed and defended.
+In 2004, Anantoliy Beklemishev defended his doctoral thesis on “the Use of molecular biology and genetic engineering methods for the design of vaccines and diagnostic drugs” in the field of “Biochemistry” and “Molecular biology”, and in 2010 he was awarded the title of Professor in “Molecular biology” specialty.
+Currently, A. Beklemishev heads the Laboratory of genetic engineering at the Research Institute of Biochemistry Siberian branch of the Russian Academy of medical sciences (SB RAMS) (Novosibirsk).
+Anatoliy Beklemishev is the author of more than 230 publications, including one monograph and 13 inventions.
+Under his guidance 8 PhD theses were completed and defended.